salieri009/MyTechPortFolio/docs/Testing/Frontend-Backend-Connectivity-Test.md

 ```

 **Findings**:
-- ✅ CORS enabled for `/api/**` endpoints
+- ??CORS enabled for `/api/**` endpoints
-- ✅ Frontend origin (`http://localhost:5173`) is allowed
+- ??Frontend origin (`http://localhost:5173`) is allowed
-- ✅ All necessary HTTP methods are allowed
+- ??All necessary HTTP methods are allowed
-- ⚠️ **Issue**: `allowCredentials: false` may cause issues with authentication cookies
+- ?�️ **Issue**: `allowCredentials: false` may cause issues with authentication cookies
-- ⚠️ **Issue**: Hardcoded origins - should use environment variables for production
+- ?�️ **Issue**: Hardcoded origins - should use environment variables for production

 ---